The Tale of Peter Rabbit: Publication history

-The Tale of Peter Rabbit was first published in the United Kingdom by Frederick Warne & Co. as a small hardback book in October 1901; Potter created both the text and the illustrations.
-The first edition had a print run of 250, with monochrome illustrations.
+The Tale of Peter Rabbit was first published in December 1901 in a print run of 250; Potter published it herself after six publishers had declined the manuscript.
+It had Potter's monochrome illustrations.
 The demand was greater and she needed to print 200 more.
-Warne published the first full-colour edition in 1902.
+Frederick Warne published the first full-colour edition in 1902.
 The blocks for the illustrations and text were sent to the printer Edmund Evans for engraving, and Potter adjusted the page proofs.
 The book was soon on sale in shops in London, including Harrods department store, accompanied by the world's first licensed character, a soft toy of Peter Rabbit.
 By December 1903 the book had sold 50,000 copies.
 The book's success prompted Warne to obtain more stories from Potter, starting in 1903 with both The Tailor of Gloucester and The Tale of Squirrel Nutkin.

 The book has since been reprinted many times, and after 100 years had never gone out of print.
 Warne did not copyright the book when it was published in the United States; unlicensed editions of the book were produced, the first published by Henry Altemus Company in 1904.
 The book has been translated into 36 languages.
 Over 45 million copies have been sold, making it one of the best-selling books in history.